google/comprehensive-rust/src/android/aidl/example-service/service-bindings.md

 # Generated Service API

-Binder generates a trait corresponding to the interface defintion. trait to talk to the service.
+Binder generates a trait corresponding to the interface definition. trait to talk to the service.

 *birthday_service/aidl/com/example/birthdayservice/IBirthdayService.aidl*: